 Obviously, you want your application to work at all times.
 There will be sometimes when it is under more stress than others.
 Black Friday, for example, is not when you want your e-commerce website to crash.
 For high profile companies, even a few minutes of downtime can be extremely costly and can become big news.

 For example, just yesterday, Southwest made the news because it experienced a major glitch in its system that delayed 450 flights and caused staff to issue handwritten tickets.
 The resulting customer experience was that of misery as lines grew tremendously long, especially outside in the hot sun at LAX and Phoenix airports.
 One disgruntled flyer tweeted: “Southwest air lining thousands up outside.
 No water, no food, no sunscreen — pure hell.”

 Remember what we said about Obama’s fundraising success?
-His team also worked to ensure that the platform would hold up after major fundraising events when the amount of visitors would surge.
+His team also worked to ensure that the platform would hold up after major fundraising events when the number of visitors would surge.
 He successfully avoided missing out on large donations.

 Instances like these are why stress testing is especially important.
 How many users can you handle until the system breaks with its current infrastructure?
 How much money do you risk losing if you don’t know how many users your system can handle?

 In short, performance testing should be a major priority before releasing software or an application.
 It should be implemented early on in development so as to catch more bugs earlier and increase user satisfaction while saving you time and money down the line.

 - ReconverTite, a program that promotes gender equality in the IT world